-Using a service like Norton Mobile Security not only provides comprehensive protection for your Android device, but also gives you advanced anti-theft features which may not offered by free apps.
+Using a service like Norton Mobile Security not only provides comprehensive protection for your Android device, but it also gives you advanced anti-theft features that may not be offered by free apps.

-What else can you do if you lose your Android smartphone?
+What else can I do to find my Android smartphone?

 There are additional steps you can take when you lose your Android phone.

 Let your service provider know that your phone is lost or stolen to prevent unauthorized charges.
 You also should write down and save your device’s International Mobile Equipment Identity (IMEI) so, if your Android phone has been stolen, you can report the theft to law enforcement.

 Finding your mobile device can be simple, but the main issue most people have is forgetting to set up the required items.
 We discussed the topic at length above, but here’s a quick recap.

 Find My Device requires that your Android device: